mpc001/Visual_Speech_Recognition_for_Multiple_Languages/README.md

 ## Introduction

-This is the repository of [Auto-AVSR: Audio-Visual Speech Recognition with Automatic Labels](https://arxiv.org/abs/2303.14307) and [Visual Speech Recognition for Multiple Languages](https://arxiv.org/abs/2202.13084), which is the successor of [End-to-End Audio-Visual Speech Recognition with Conformers](https://arxiv.org/abs/2102.06657).
+This is the repository of [Visual Speech Recognition for Multiple Languages](https://arxiv.org/abs/2202.13084), which is the successor of [End-to-End Audio-Visual Speech Recognition with Conformers](https://arxiv.org/abs/2102.06657).
 By using this repository, you can achieve the performance of 19.1%, 1.0% and 0.9% WER for automatic, visual, and audio-visual speech recognition (ASR, VSR, and AV-ASR) on LRS3.

 ## Tutorial